-Here at Native Pest Management, we aren’t so much concerned with what causes pests to seek entrance to your home, but rather are more concerned with keeping them out.
-If you have seen pests in or around your home this fall, we urge you to contact us today to schedule an inspection and treatment — ensuring you and your family can have a pest-free holiday season.
+If you have seen pests in or around your home, we urge you to contact us today to schedule an inspection and treatment — ensuring you and your family can be pest-free.

 But what are some things that you can do besides calling us to keep pests at bay?

 Any pest control services provider will tell you the same thing — the most important thing that you can do to ensure that you don’t wind up with an infestation is to keep your home clean.